herrBeesch/meteor-s3-media-functions/README.md

-It generates a thumbnail according to the settings, loads it into S3 and updates the original cloud object with an custom header with a link to the thumbnail-file.
+It generates a thumbnail according to the settings, loads it into S3 and updates the original cloud object with a custom header with a link to the thumbnail-file.

 e.g.
 x-amz-meta-preview-image-url: http://mythumbbucket.s3.mydomain/thumbnails/myfile_thumbnail.jpg